Biography of Malcolm Campbell

 After leaving school Campbell went into the insurance industry at Lloyds of London which enabled him to take up the expensive sports of bike and later motor racing.

-1906: Achieved a Gold Medal in the London to Edinburgh motorcycle trails.
+1906: He achieves a Gold Medal in the London to Edinburgh motorcycle trails.

-1907: Malcolm Campbell achieved a Gold Medal in the London to Edinburgh motorcycle trails.
+1907: Malcolm Campbell achieves a Gold Medal in the London to Edinburgh motorcycle trails.

-1908: Achieved a Gold Medal in the London to Edinburgh motorcycle trails.
+1908: He achieves a Gold Medal in the London to Edinburgh motorcycle trails.

-1910: Began racing cars at Brooklands racing circuit.
+1910: He begins racing cars at Brooklands racing circuit.

-1912: After seeing the play “L’Oiseau Bleu”, written by the Belgian dramatist Maurice Maeterlinck, Sir Malcolm (and afterwards his son Donald and later his granddaughter Gina) named all his cars and boats Bluebird and felt his lucky colour was blue.
+1912: After seeing the play “L’Oiseau Bleu”, written by the Belgian dramatist Maurice Maeterlinck, Sir Malcolm (and afterwards his son Donald and later his granddaughter Gina) name all his cars and boats Bluebird and feel his lucky colour was blue.

-1914-18: Period of the First World War during which he served in the Royal Flying Corp of the British armed forces.
+1914-18: Period of the First World War during which he serves in the Royal Flying Corp of the British armed forces.

-1923: Malcolm Campbell bought his first record-breaking car.
+1923: Campbell buys his first record-breaking car.
 Birth of his daughter Jean.

 1927: Introduction of the second “Bluebird” Car, specifically built for achieving records with a Napier 450 h.p. broad arrow engine.

-1931: Received his Knighthood from King George the Fifth.
+1931: He receives his Knighthood from King George the Fifth.

-1935: “Bluebird” was fitted with a Napier aircraft engine for the first time.
-Campbell stood as a parliamentary candidate in the elections for the Deptford constituency but was unelected.
+1935: “Bluebird” is fitted with a Napier aircraft engine for the first time.
+Campbell stands as a parliamentary candidate in the elections for the Deptford constituency but was unelected.

-1937: Turned his attention to Water Speed Records.
+1937: Campbell turns his attention to Water Speed Records.

-1939-45: During the period of the Second World War Malcolm Campbell served on the staff of Combined Operations.
+1939-45: During the period of the Second World War Malcolm Campbell serves on the staff of Combined Operations.

-1946: Sells his house (Headley Grove) to the Maharaja of Baroda and bought a house on the outskirts of Reigate from Sax Rohmer, the author of the novels featuring Fu Manchu.
+1946: He sells his house (Headley Grove) to the Maharaja of Baroda and buys a house on the outskirts of Reigate from Sax Rohmer, the author of the novels featuring Fu Manchu.

 1931: “My Great Adventure Speed”.